Brigitte Bardot: Personal life

-Marriages and relationships
+Relationships and family

-Throughout her life, Bardot had seventeen relationships with men and was married four times.
-Bardot was leaving for another relationship when "the present was getting lukewarm"; she said, "I have always looked for passion.
+Bardot has been married four times, with her current marriage lasting far longer than the previous three combined.
+By her own count, she has had a total of 17 romantic relationships.
+Bardot would characteristically leave for another relationship when "the present was getting lukewarm"; she said, "I have always looked for passion.
 That's why I was often unfaithful.
-And when the passion was coming to an end, I was packing my suitcase".
+And when the passion was coming to an end, I was packing my suitcase."

+Roger Vadim

 On 20 December 1952, aged 18, Bardot married director Roger Vadim.
-In 1956, she had become romantically involved with Jean-Louis Trintignant, who was her co-star in And God Created Woman.
+They separated in 1956 after she became involved with And God Created Woman co-star Jean-Louis Trintignant, divorcing the next year.
 Trintignant at the time was married to actress Stéphane Audran.
-Bardot and Vadim divorced in 1957; they had no children together, but remained in touch, and even collaborated on later projects.
-The stated reason for the divorce was Bardot's affairs with two other men.
+Bardot and Vadim had no children together, but remained in touch for the rest of his life and even collaborated on later projects.
 Bardot and Trintignant lived together for about two years, spanning the period before and after Bardot's divorce from Vadim, but they never married.
 Their relationship was complicated by Trintignant's frequent absence due to military service and Bardot's affair with musician Gilbert Bécaud.

-After her separation from Vadim, Bardot acquired a historic property dating from the 16th century, called Le Castelet, in Cannes.
-The fourteen-bedroom villa, surrounded by lush gardens, olive trees, and vineyards, consisted of several buildings.
+Jacques Charrier

-In 1958, she bought a second property called La Madrague, located in Saint-Tropez.
-In early 1958, her break-up with Trintignant was followed in quick order by a reported nervous breakdown in Italy, according to newspaper reports.
-A suicide attempt with sleeping pills two days earlier was also noted but was denied by her public relations manager.
-She recovered within weeks and began a relationship with actor Jacques Charrier.
-She became pregnant well before they were married on 18 June 1959.
-Bardot's only child, her son Nicolas-Jacques Charrier, was born on 11 January 1960.
-Bardot had an affair with Glenn Ford in the early 1960s.
-After she and Charrier divorced in 1962, Nicolas was raised in the Charrier family and had little contact with his biological mother until his adulthood.
+After recovering from an overdose in 1958, Bardot began a relationship with actor Jacques Charrier.
+They married on 18 June 1959.
+Bardot had an affair with Glenn Ford in the early 1960s, and Bardot and Charrier divorced in 1962.
 Sami Frey was mentioned as the reason for her divorce from Charrier.
 Bardot was enamoured of Frey, but he quickly left her.